oTree-org/oTree/README.md

 ### jQuery

 oTree comes pre-loaded with [jQuery](http://jquery.com/), a JavaScript library that lets you make your pages dynamic.
-Just include a script with the standard `$` variable.
+You can include a script and reference the standard `$` variable.

 ### LaTeX